-As at 31 March 2020, included in the Group's trade receivables balance are debtors with aggregate carrying amounts of HK\$38,827,000 (2019: HK\$35,213,000) which are past due as at the reporting date.
-Out of the past due balances, HK\$35,676,000 (2019: HK\$30,149,000) have been past due 90 days or more and are not considered as in default.
-With reference to the historical records, past experience and also available reasonable and supportive forward-looking information, the management of the Group does not consider these trade receivables as credit impaired.
+Included in the Group's trade receivables balance as at 31 March 2021 are debtors with aggregate carrying amounts of HK\$32,775,000 (2020: HK\$38,827,000) which are past due as at the reporting date.
+Out of the past due balances, HK\$24,235,000 (2020: HK\$35,676,000) have been past due 90 days or more and are not considered as in default.
+With reference to the historical records, past experience and also available reasonable and supportive forward-looking information, the management of the Group does not consider these trade receivables as credit-impaired.
 These customers have good business relationship with the Group and their recurring overdue balances have satisfactory settlement history.

-Details of impairment assessment of trade receivables are set out in note 36.
+Details of impairment assessment of trade receivables are set out in note 33.